James Webb Space Telescope: Scientific results

 JWST observations substantially advanced understanding of exoplanets, the first billion years of the universe, and other astrophysical and cosmological phenomena.

 First full-color images

-The first full-color images and spectroscopic data were released on 12 July 2022, which also marked the official beginning of Webb's general science operations.
+The first full-color images and spectroscopic data were released on 12 July 2022, marking the official start of Webb's general science operations.
 U.S. President Joe Biden revealed the first image, Webb's First Deep Field, on 11 July 2022.
 Additional releases around this time include: